 Here, CMS creates a process to designate the Recovery Agent via the Section 111 feed.
 The concept of a Recovery Agent is familiar to insurers who utilize outside companies to obtain conditional payment information and file disputes.
 This alert makes it easy for an RRE to ensure that their conditional payment compliance needs are being met and further – by designating a Recovery Agent – facilitates the RRE’s compliance with MSP obligations.

-ISO Claims Partners’ CP Link service connects Section 111 data and conditional payment information and effectively automates the conditional payment process.
+Our CP Link service connects Section 111 data and conditional payment information and effectively automates the conditional payment process.
 CMS’ new Recovery Agent designation will support CP Link by facilitating the proper routing of conditional payment correspondence.
 After reviewing CMS’ alert, we believe RREs will have opportunities for some simple but effective strategies to could greatly improve MSP compliance results as a result of this new policy.
-ISO Claims Partners commends CMS for further integrating and streamlining components of Section 111 reporting and the Medicare conditional payment compliance process.
+We commend CMS for further integrating and streamlining components of Section 111 reporting and the Medicare conditional payment compliance process.
 These enhancements will benefit all parties involved in MSP compliance efforts.